Submissions

 - Word for Windows/ Word 365: Go to File > Info > Check for Issue (menu to the left of "Inspect Document").

-Click on "Inspect Document" in the menu, then click "Remove All document properties and Personal
+Click "Inspect Document," then click "Remove All document properties and Personal Information" if this box is checked.

-- Word for MacOS: go to Tools > Protect Document > Remove personal information for this file on save > click OK
+- Word for MacOS: go to Tools > Protect Document > Remove personal information for this file on save > click OK,

 and then save the file.